Another Word For EVENT

 hypothesis

-Noun : (sciences) Used loosely, a tentative conjecture explaining an observation, phenomenon or scientific problem that can be tested by further observation, investigation and/or experimentation.
-As a scientific term of art, see the attached quotation.
-Compare to theory, and quotation given there.
+Noun : (sciences) A tentative conjecture explaining an observation, phenomenon or scientific problem and that can be tested by further observation, investigation, or experimentation.

 Noun : (general) An assumption taken to be true for the purpose of argument or investigation.